pinyinlylabs/pinyinly/.github/instructions/app.instructions.md

 - Static type checking: `moon run app:typecheck`
 - Prettier: `moon run root:prettierCheck`

+These can be run from any directory, there's no need to `cd` to a particular directory.

 # Tests directory structure

 Test files are located in the `tests/` directory.
 The directory structure